Poovizhi Vasalile: Soundtrack

-The soundtrack was composed by Ilaiyaraaja, with lyrics written by him, Gangai Amaran, Muthulingam and Kamakodiyan.
+The soundtrack was composed by Ilaiyaraaja.

 Reception

 Jayamanmadhan of Kalki appreciated Fazil for being able to visually convey what he wanted, but said Ilaiyaraaja's music, Raghuvaran's acting and the cinematography were "okay. okay".

+Legacy

+Poovizhi Vaasalile gained a cult following and has been noted for the villainous performance of Antony and Raghuvaran.
+Eashvar Karthic regarding his film Penguin (2020), said that "Faazil’s Poovizhi Vaasalile has given me many scary nights.
+I have always wanted to do a film like that".